Cloth Simulation

 Getting Started with Cloth Mesh

 You can import your own mesh for Cloth Simulation.
 You’ll need to paint at least one vertex color on your own custom mesh to follow specific objects or set different simulation properties in Lens Studio.
+Below we will walk you through how to create a cloth mesh to be used in Lens Studio in Blender, you can also use other 3D modeling software.

 In Blender, click on your mesh and switch to Vertex Paint Mode.
 Choose colors to paint on the mesh.
 You can pick different parts of the mesh based on different vertex colors in Lens Studio.